On the additivity of Newton-Okounkov bodies: Newton--Okounkov Bodies

 \section{Newton--Okounkov Bodies}

-In this section we recall the construction of Newton--Okounkov bodies and collect some facts about them.
-We refer to \cite{KK12,LM09} for more details.
-Let $X$ be any irreducible projective variety of dimension $d$ defined over any algebraically closed field.
-We choose a flag
+In this section, we recall the construction of Newton--Okounkov bodies and collect some relevant results.
+For further details, we refer to \cite{LM09}.
+Let $X$ be an irreducible projective variety of dimension $d$ over an algebraically closed field.
+The framework of \cite{LM09} applies in this general setting: it does not require smoothness or impose any condition on the characteristic of the base field.
+The only assumption is that the base field is uncountable.
+However, as noted in \cite[Footnote (5)]{LM09}, this condition is only used in a few instances, and is not needed for any of the results we cite in this section.